bryan56gm/risehorizon/README.md

 ### Risehorizon

 - Responsive Website Using PUG, SCSS & JavaScript.
+- Optimized with Gulp for efficient development.
 - Contains animations that appeare when scrolling.
-- System of folders that structures and separates the production section from the final publication.
-- Developed on the basis of Mobile First methodology.
 - Interactive photo slides.
 - Fullscreen request option available.
+- Developed on the basis of Mobile First methodology.
+- System of folders that structures and separates the production section from the final publication.

 ![Risehorizon](https://raw.githubusercontent.com/bryan56gm/risehorizon/main/preview.jpg)